Mileage vs. Actual Expenses: Which Method Is Best for Me?

 That's an extra $655 in tax write-offs from your car.
 Assuming you were taxed at a 30% effective tax rate, that would translate into an extra $200 in your pocket at tax time.

-For heavy drivers: Tracking mileage saves more
+For frequent drivers: Tracking mileage saves more

-Now, let's switch it up.
+Now let's switch it up.
 Say you drove a lot for business purposes — maybe for a rideshare company like Uber or Lyft.

-You racked up 20,000 miles that year, with 15,000's worth of business mileage.
+You racked up 20,000 miles that year, 15,000 of which were business miles.

 Here's how your taxes would break down, using the standard rate from 2018: